seandavi/ngCGH/README.rst

   chr1_726959     chr1    726959  808542  0.223047
   chr1_808546     chr1    808546  809138  -1.186761

+I presented a webinar on using ngCGH with `BioDiscovery Nexus <http://www.biodiscovery.com/software/nexus-copy-number/>` that you can `view here <http://www.biodiscovery.com/2012/05/16/copy-number-estimation-from-exome-and-genome-sequencing-data/>`_.

-Convert from Complete Genomics to Biodiscovery Nexus
+Convert from Complete Genomics to `BioDiscovery Nexus <http://www.biodiscovery.com/software/nexus-copy-number/>`_
 ----------------------------------------------------
 There is now plenty of Complete Genomics data floating around.
 We are often interested in visualizing the somatic CNV data in Biodiscovery nexus.
 There is a script, cgi2nexus that takes a file typically named as "SomaticCnvDetailsDiploidBeta*" and converts to the file format noted above.
 Bzip2 (typical from CGI) are uncompressed on-the-fly.

 Segmenting output
 -------------------------